CEbbinghaus/Lipe/src/pages/transforming.md

 layout: ../layouts/MainLayout.astro
 ---

 The act of transforming is to take a value and change it or manipulate it in some way.
-In Logger this is achieved by passing a function to the `Pipe` method on the LoggerPipe.
+In Lipe this is achieved by passing a function to the `Pipe` method on the LoggerPipe.

 ```javascript
 const pipe = new LoggerPipe().Pipe((message) => "Hello " + message);